> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 For information on elevation and distance, you can, for example, visit the AllTrails website, which lists this type of trek (in the example of Doi Mon Chong, there is however a mistake because the hike is about 6 km and not 11 km as written on the site, but it can give you a basis, in particular on where to go).

-If you prefer discover while being accompanied, you have the site Thailand Mountain Trail, which offers real treks on the iconic mountains of Doi Suthep (adjoining the city of Chiang Mai) and Chiang Dao.
+If you prefer discover while being accompanied, you have the site Thailand Mountain Trail, which offers real treks on the iconic mountains of Doi suthep (adjacent to the city of Chiang Mai) and Chiang Dao.
 It is even possible to do a 5-day trek connecting these two mountains.

 Generally speaking, the right question to ask is: why do you go trekking?
-Often, the idea behind it is to live a special moment in the middle of the mountains and share an experience that is unusual with everyday life.
-This includes seeing ethnic villages and getting out of your comfort zone.
-But if sleeping in isolated places, where hygiene seems far from our standards and that puts you off, then opt for a day trek.
+Often, the idea behind it is to experience a special moment in the mountains and share an experience that's unusual compared to everyday life.
+This includes visiting ethnic villages and stepping out of your comfort zone.
+But if sleeping in isolated places, where hygiene seems far from our standards, puts you off, then opt for a day trek.

 Karen villagers trek Chiang Mai - Thailand